CDCgov/NEDSS-NNDSS/nnd-data-poll-service/readme.md

     - DATASYNC_STORE_S3: (optional) default is false, set to true to enable Polling into S3
     - DATASYNC_STORE_LOCAL: (optional) default is false, set to true to enable Polling into Local System Directory
     - DATASYNC_LOCAL_FILE_PATH: Support for DATASYNC_STORE_LOCAL, value is path to local system directory (ex: /Users/UserName/Desktop/File)
+    - DATASYNC_SQL_ERROR_PATH: Error path for Datasync, value is path to local system directory (ex: /Users/UserName/Desktop/File)
+    - DATASYNC_BATCH_LIMIT: Data sync batch pull limiter, default is 1000; meaning each request it call out to APIs will pull maximum of 1000 records
+    - DATASYNC_DELETE: Default is false, set this to true to allow data poll to clean up local table before proceed
   - AWS
     - AWS_KEY_ID: (optional) default is NA
     - AWS_ACCESS_KEY: (optional) default is NA